SimoneGianni/tsMatchers/README.md

 Arrays
 ------

-You can check an array length with `withLength` and if it contains specific values with `arrayContaining`.
+You can check an array length with `withLength`, if it contains specific values with `arrayContaining`, and if all elements of an array conform to a rule using `arrayEachItem`.

 For example :
 ```javascript